Skip to main content

 What's happening?

 In December 2023, the Government announced its intention to disestablish the national organisation New Zealand Institute of Skills and Technology (formerly Te Pūkenga).
-It wishes to return vocational education to regionally autonomous institutions and industry-owned on-job training.
+It wishes to return vocational education and training to regionally autonomous institutions and industry-owned on-job training.

 What does this involve?